shinsaka/amazon-connect-salesforce-cti/lightning/readme.md

 AWS, its affiliates, suppliers or licensors.
-The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers.
+The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers

 #### Abstract